Chief Residents (2015-2016)

 Nicholas Haun, MD

 The support I received from past chief residents, in terms of clinical education, encouragement in my career path, and advice in navigating life as a budding physician, has inspired in me a desire to offer the same for the residents coming after me.

-Dr. Haun will be joining the Hospital Medicine faculty at the Univ. of Wisconsin & Veterans Hospital in Madison, WI.
+Dr. Haun is currently a Hospital Medicine provider at the Univ. of Wisconsin & Veterans Hospital in Madison, WI.

 Chief Residents (2013-2014)

 Joshua Barocas, MD

 I was fortunate to have strong, dedicated teachers throughout my medical education.
 These were people that simultaneously exuded compassion and confidence, humility and strength, and trepidation and perseverance.
 These were people who taught me to appreciate the beauty of medicine.
 I can only hope to be a fraction of that during my medical career for others.
 I am excited to begin this process as Chief Resident.

 Dr. Barocas is currently an Infectious Disease Fellow at Mass General.